mews-business-analytics/mcp-servers-list/README.md

 *   Inspecting data while developing dbt models.
 *   Migrating legacy views into a dbt-managed structure.
 *   Quickly querying data for ad-hoc analysis during development.
+*   Performing deep data analysis that identifies underlying trends and patterns, then enables interactive digging into these patterns to answer complex business questions.
+*   Creating entirely new tables derived from existing Databricks or dbt sources without leaving your coding environment.
+*   Building complete new data pipelines by leveraging Databricks table definitions and sample data as foundations.
+*   Rapidly prototyping analytics solutions by combining on-the-fly queries with immediate visualization review.
+*   Testing hypotheses about data relationships through iterative querying and refinement with AI guidance.
+*   Optimizing existing query performance by analyzing execution plans and exploring alternative approaches.
+*   Enabling cross-functional data exploration where team members can collaborate on the same datasets in real-time.
+*   Documenting data lineage and dependencies through systematic schema examination and metadata collection.

 ## GitHub MCP Servers